EviLPuNk/Labs/README.md

 # Labs
-This is a labs where i have writing learning documents
+This is a labs where i am writing my learning as a documents.